In hot summer, it is easier to lack electricity and water.

 - (2) TSMC 2021 manufactured about 14 million wafer chips (equivalent to 12-inch wafers), considering the number of photomasks of different processes is not the same, the average count of 50 photomasks, TSMC needs to consume 7x50x1400 = 4.9 billion tons of water a year

-- (3) Note that because the demand for water resources is too large, so the fabs generally find ways to reuse water resources, typically at least 3.5-4 times the reuse rate, so TSMC really down is considered to have consumed close to 20 billion tons of water resources, equivalent to the capacity of four Taihu Lake.
+- (3) Note that because the demand for water resources is too large, the fabs generally find ways to reuse water resources, typically at least 3.5-4 times the reuse rate, so TSMC down is considered to have consumed close to 20 billion tons of water resources, equivalent to the capacity of four Taihu Lake.

 END.